 So naturally, you try to find someone or something to attach to.
 You become attached and you want to do everything with that person.
 That’s not always possible or logical.
 So what do you do?
 You smack yourself in the face and say, “Self, get a grip and grow up.”
 People are not possessions and situations are not permanent.

 How timely would I randomly look at my Twitter timeline and see a post tweeted just for me.
-Zenhabits’ repost, “Letting Go of Attachment, from A to Zen” was a necessary read.
+Zenhabits’ repost, “” was a necessary read.
 Here’s some of my favorite quotables.

 When you stop trying to grasp, own and control the world around you, you give it the freedom to fulfill you without the power to destroy you.

 Attach to the idea of living well moment-to-moment.
 That’s an attachment that can do no harm.

 Interact with lots of people.
 If you limit yourself to one or two relationships they will seem like your lifelines.
 Everyone needs people, and there are billions on the planet.
 Stay open to new connections.
 Accept the possibility your future involves a lot of love whether you cling to a select few people or not.